Did you know that your hearing clinician has a role to play in helping you keep your brain sharp, even as you age?

 - Other health conditions such as Meniere’s disease

 We like to remind clients that hearing is a “use it or lose it” sense.

 When you stop hearing certain sounds — for any reason — the auditory nerve and parts of the brain that process sound become out of practice.

-That’s why early detection and treatment of hearing loss is so vital: it allows an Audiologist to bring more of that lost sound back into hearing range quickly and keep those brain synapses firing properly.
+That’s why early detection and treatment of hearing loss is so vital: it allows a clinician to bring more of that lost sound back into hearing range quickly and keep those brain synapses firing properly.

 Other benefits of better hearing

 In addition to maintaining your cognitive health, there are many other benefits of better hearing.

 - Maintaining social engagement